Medina Azahara Guided Tour - Photo 1, Medina Azahara Guided Tour

 Medina Azahara Guided Tour

-Discover the archaeological ruins of the Medieval citadel constructed in the first half of the 10th century by Abd-ar-Rahman III, the first Umayyad Caliph of Cordoba.
+Discover the incredible "Shining City", the archaeological ruins of a Medieval citadel constructed in the first half of the 10th century by Abd-ar-Rahman III, the first Umayyad Caliph of Cordoba.
 Medina Azahara Guided Tour.
-At the indicated time, we'll meet at the Paseo de...

-Discover the archaeological ruins of the Medieval citadel constructed in the first half of the 10th century by Abd-ar-Rahman III, the first Umayyad Caliph of Cordoba.
+Discover the incredible "Shining City", the archaeological ruins of a Medieval citadel constructed in the first half of the 10th century by Abd-ar-Rahman III, the first Umayyad Caliph of Cordoba.

 Medina Azahara Guided Tour

-At the indicated time, we'll meet at the Paseo de la Victoria and travel by bus to Medina Azahara, located 8 kilometres (4.9 miles) from the city.
-Abandoned and looted 80 years after construction, it was discovered at the end of the 19th century.
-The site spans 276 acres (112 hectares) and is one of the largest archaeological sites in Spain.
+At the indicated time, we'll meet at the Paseo de la Victoria, then travel by bus to Medina Azahara, located 8 kilometres (4.9 miles) from Cordoba.
+Abandoned and looted 80 years after construction, the former capital of al-Andalus was discovered at the end of the 19th century and spans 276 acres (112 hectares), making it one of the largest archaeological sites in Spain.

-Upon arrival, we'll visit the Medina Azahara Museum to explore the remains of the palace-city and learn about the site through a collection of artifacts.
-Then, a shuttle bus will take us to the archaeological site for a guided tour.
-We will uncover ten percent of the site, with a guide explaining features such as limestone walls, golden ceilings, and pools of mercury, which made the Medina Azahara a grand palace complex.
+Upon arrival at the ruined palace-city, we'll visit the Medina Azahara Museum to view remains and learn more about the site through a collection of artifacts.
+After this, a shuttle bus will take us to the archaeological site for a guided tour.
+As we explore the 10% of the site that has been uncovered, our guide will share insights about the fortress, including its limestone walls with arabesque carvings and pools of mercury, highlighting the complex’s historical significance.

-Experience the 10th century living conditions of the Caliph as we explore the fortified city, viewing mosques, towers, servants' quarters, bath complexes, and aristocratic residences.
-The total duration of the visit is 3.5 hours, concluding with a return bus trip to the meeting point in Cordoba.
+Experience the 10th-century lifestyle of the Caliph of Cordoba as we walk through the ancient fortified city, observing its mosques, towers, servants' quarters, bath complexes, and aristocratic residences.
+After the visit, we will return to the meeting point in Cordoba by bus, completing a total duration of 3.5 hours.

 Tour without transport